emissary-ingress/emissary/reference/core/ambassador.md

 ### `use_remote_address`

 In Ambassador 0.50 and later, the default value for `use_remote_address` to `true`.
 When set to `true`, Ambassador Edge Stack will append to the `X-Forwarded-For` header its IP address so upstream clients of Ambassador Edge Stack can get the full set of IP addresses that have propagated a request.
-You may also need to set `externalTrafficPolicy: Local` on your `LoadBalancer` as well to propagate the original source IP address..
+You may also need to set `externalTrafficPolicy: Local` on your `LoadBalancer` as well to propagate the original source IP address.
 See the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers) and the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip) for more details.

 **Note well** that if you need to use `X-Forwarded-Proto`, you **must** set `use_remote_address` to `false`.